Forgotten Stories of Courage & Inspiration: Glenn Cunningham

 By Leroy Watson Jr., Bleacher Report

-It was another bitterly cold morning in Everetts, Kan., a rural farming town like so many hundreds of communities throughout the American Midwest as the world was waging the Great War, World War I.
+It was another bitterly cold morning in Everetts, Kansas, a rural farming town like so many hundreds of communities throughout the American Midwest as the world was waging the Great War, World War I.

 The residents in those small towns were not strangers to hard—often back-breaking—work, and from early childhood, they learned to value, even to love, hard work.
 Chores were doled out nearly as soon as a child could walk.